19 Easy Summer Dinner Recipes for Family Meals

 Fresh Corn and Tomato Fettuccine

-Sue Krawitz Tandoc: This flavorful, easy to make summer meal is bursting with bright colors and traditional summer favorites of fresh corn, ripe tomatoes, red pepper and green onion.
+Sue Krawitz Tandoc said: This flavorful, easy to make summer meal is bursting with bright colors and traditional summer favorites of fresh corn, ripe tomatoes, red pepper and green onion.
 It calls for Feta cheese but my kids like it better with mozzarella sprinkled on top.
 You can also mix it up with other favorite veggies like spinach for an added punch of vitamins.
 From Taste of Home

 Hawaiian Hot Dogs

-Kelly R: My family loves fresh pineapple on the grill, and it's one of the most kid-friendly ideas for hot dog toppings when a plain dog just won't do!
+Kelly R said: My family loves fresh pineapple on the grill, and it's one of the most kid-friendly ideas for hot dog toppings when a plain dog just won't do!
 As long as you've already got the grill fired up, it's easy to throw on some pineapple and onions for this fun Hawaiian-inspired hot dog recipe.
 Try it for an easy vacation meal, too!
 From Taste and Tell

 Cold Peanut Noodle Salad

-Vanessa M.: This refreshing recipe for cold peanut noodle salad is full of crunchy, raw veggies and chilled pasta in a flavorful peanut sauce.
+Vanessa M. said: This refreshing recipe for cold peanut noodle salad is full of crunchy, raw veggies and chilled pasta in a flavorful peanut sauce.
 The spiciness level of the sauce is easy to adjust to little one's tastes - just lower the amount of sriracha!
 I like to up the protein in this dish by adding shelled edamame, cubed tofu, or cold grilled chicken in this dish.
 From Savory Tooth

 Primary photo: Vitolda Klein on Unsplash